shahriargolchin/hw2-python-temp/README.md

 # Write your code

-You will implement one function each for each of the sub questions of qns 5, Eg:` def q5_1(self,query):` inside the class `InvertedIndex`(src/main/python/edu/arizona/cs/invertedindex.py).
+You will implement one function for each of the sub questions of Q8, Eg:` def q8_1(self,query):` inside the class `InvertedIndex`(src/main/python/edu/arizona/cs/invertedindex.py).
 These functions should return the documents in the right order , as asked in the question.

 Also, you **should not edit** these files: